Starlink: Ground stations

-SpaceX has made applications to the FCC for at least 32 ground stations in United States, and as of July 2020 has approvals for five of them (in five states).
+SpaceX has made applications to the FCC for at least 32 ground stations in the United States, and as of July 2020 has approvals for five of them (in five states).
 Until February 2023, Starlink used the Ka-band to connect with ground stations.
 With the launch of v2 Mini, frequencies were added in the 71–86 GHz W band (or E band waveguide) range.

-A typical ground station has nine 2.86 m antennas in a 400 m2 fenced in area.
+A typical ground station has nine 2.86 m antennas in a 400 m2 fenced-in area.

 According to their filing, SpaceX's ground stations would also be installed on-site at Google data-centers world-wide.

 Satellite revisions

 MicroSat

 MicroSat-1a and MicroSat-1b were originally slated to be launched into 625 km circular orbits at approximately 86.4° inclination, and to include panchromatic video imager cameras to film images of Earth and the satellite.
 The two satellites, "MicroSat-1a" and "MicroSat-1b" were meant to be launched together as secondary payloads on one of the Iridium NEXT flights, but they were instead used for ground-based tests.